GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 Particularly, if the device used to access is a mobile browser, only the methods listed in the property "mobile_methods" of casa script will be accounted to determine the strongest credential.
 Admins can modify this property at will if the default value does not meet their expectations.

+Note there are ways to override the rule of the "strongest" method; see the docs of the [Strong authentication settings plugin](../plugins/2fa-settings.md).

 ## Forcing users to enroll a specific credential before 2FA is available

 To further reduce the likelihood of lockouts, you can force users to initially enroll, for instance, one OTP credential before any other.
-OTP credentials are generally more accessible than their counterparts (like U2F) since they normally don't demand special conditions from the device used to access, like having a USB port.
+OTP credentials are generally more accessible than their counterparts (like Fido 2) since they normally don't demand special conditions from the device used to access, like having a USB port.

 To do so, just add a new configuration property named `2fa_requisite` to the custom interception script corresponding to the authentication method, and assign `true` as its value.
 It may take more than one minute for Casa to pick up the changes.
 To add the property, open oxTrust web console and navigate to `Configuration` > `Manage custom scripts`, collapse the method you want to set as requisite for 2FA, and click on `Add new property`.